Since December

 the Tarn River.
 This is almost twice as high as the second-highest road

 motorway.
-There is only one bridge in the world with a higher deck,
+There are only two bridges in the world with a higher deck,

-that being the Royal Gorge Bridge in Colorado, United States, with a
+span of 520 metres), and the Royal Gorge Bridge in Colorado, United

 circumstances.